‘Jersey Shore’ Star’s Ex Is ‘Cool’ With Her New Boyfriend After Marriage Breakup

 The match was confirmed by Farley during a live taping of It’s Happening With Snooki & Joey, which occurred at The Count Basie Theater in Red Bank, New Jersey on April 24.

 “We’re filming Jersey Shore right now and we nicknamed him ’24,'” said Farley, according to a review of the show published by The Asbury Park Press.

-“I wish it was over [the divorce] but it’s not so I decided to move on and I moved on with a 24-year old,” JWoww said.
+“I wish it was over [the divorce] but it’s not so I decided to move on and I moved on with a 24-year old,” JWoww continued.
 “Life is a roller coaster but it’s very enjoyable.
 I’m living my best life right now.”

-Nicole “Snooki” Polizzi stated that Farley’s new man was very handsome according to the APP and that she hadn’t seen her friend this happy in a long time.
+Nicole “Snooki” Polizzi stated that Farley’s new man was very handsome, according to the APP.
+She added that she hadn’t seen her friend this happy in a long time.

 Farley and Mathews were married for three years before she filed for divorce in September 2018.